lucavallin/syn/README.md

 The `terraform` directory contains all of the infrastructure configuration required by the project.
 Make sure you already have a Google Cloud organization and billing account before going forward.

-Notice: since I am not using a service account to run Terraform, I have created the billing budget and notifications manually.
+Notice: since I am not using a service account to run Terraform, these steps need to done manually:

+- Create billing budget and notifications
+- Enable Firebase API

 ### Configure the gcloud SDK
 Setup the gcloud tool in order to easily deploy changes to the infrastructure.